azurecrystalz/azurecrystalz.github.io/source/_posts/bon-appetit.md

 {% endbubble %}

 {% bubble Hiiro %}
-  That's true, Nii-san's show was recently.
+  That's true, Nii-san's show was recent.
 However, is there a specific rule for the order?
 {% endbubble %}

 {% bubble Hinata %}